rebeccabernie/PythonFundamentals/README.md

 The aim of these problems is to give you a good knowledge of basic Python.
 The problems are good for either learning Python from scratch or refreshing your memory of the language.
 They cover a variety of variable types, calculations, loops, user input, and in-built functions, among other things.

 ### Getting Set Up
-I'm using Python 3.6 (download [here](https://www.python.org/downloads/)),which is slightly different to Python 2.7.
+I'm using Python 3.6 (download [here](https://www.python.org/downloads/)), which is slightly different to Python 2.7.
 For example, Python 2.7 doesn't require parentheses in `print` statements, whereas 3.6 does - keep this in mind when running these programs.
 [Anaconda](https://www.anaconda.com/download/) is great for managing packages and libraries used in Python, so I'd recommend downloading that.
 Once you have Python set up, open command line and `cd` to wherever you want to save the repository, type `git clone https://github.com/rebeccabernie/PythonFundamentals.git` and finally, `cd PythonFundamentals`.
 To run any program, type `python programname.py`.

 *If you're getting errors when trying to run a program, you may need to [add python to your path variable](https://docs.python.org/3.3/using/windows.html#configuring-python).*

 ## Exercises